 The sqlite3_free_filename(Y) routine releases a memory allocation previously obtained from sqlite3_create_filename().
 Invoking sqlite3_free_filename(Y) where Y is a NULL pointer is a harmless no-op.

 If the Y parameter to sqlite3_free_filename(Y) is anything other than a NULL pointer or a pointer previously acquired from sqlite3_create_filename(), then bad things such as heap corruption or segfaults may occur.
-The value Y should be used again after sqlite3_free_filename(Y) has been called.
+The value Y should not be used again after sqlite3_free_filename(Y) has been called.
 This means that if the sqlite3_vfs.xOpen() method of a VFS has been called using Y, then the corresponding [sqlite3_module.xClose() method should also be invoked prior to calling sqlite3_free_filename(Y).

 See also lists of Objects, Constants, and Functions.